Medium tank: History

 There were medium tanks that focused on anti-infantry capabilities (such as in World War II: the initial short-barrel gun Panzer IV, and the initial 75 mm gun M4 Sherman), and medium tanks which were more focused on the anti-tank role, mounting high-velocity tank guns.
 The French cavalry tanks (Chars de Cavalerie) such as the SOMUA S35 focused on speed in addition to power and protection of the other designs.
 They were similar to what other countries called medium tanks.

-When Soviet tank designers were preparing a successor to the BT tank series, they combined its excellent mobility with thick, sloped armour and the unprecedented firepower of a 76.2 mm high-velocity gun.
-The result was the T-34 medium tank, whose superb capabilities shocked the German Wehrmacht when it invaded the Soviet Union.
+When Soviet tank designers were preparing a successor to the BT tank series, they sought to combine its mobility with improved armor and the firepower of a 76mm gun that, at the time, was more typical of heavier tanks.
+The result was the T-34 medium tank, an overall well-balanced design which proved essential at slowing and eventually blunting the initial German advance during Operation Barbarossa.
 The lessons of Blitzkrieg, first employed by the Germans and eventually adopted by other nations, found their best expression in formations of mutually-supporting medium tanks and motorised infantry.
 The traditional view of infantry and cavalry tank roles was rendered obsolete.